 - processing speed

 Dyslexia is the most common learning disability, comprising about 85% of people who have a learning disability.
 Other forms of learning disabilities exist, and the evaluation can be tailored to assess them.
-For example, a nonverbal learning disability is often associated with poor math and visual reasoning abilities as compared to the person’s overall intelligence.
+For example, a nonverbal learning disability is often associated with poor math and visual reasoning abilities as compared to the general population.
 Usually additional testing needs to be done in these cases.